 Participants are required to provide their own lodging, transportation & meals unless noted otherwise.
 We are happy to recommend some local hotels/motels or campgrounds in the areas where we will be photographing.

 Shooting at night always depends on the weather — it is next to impossible to capture the features of the night sky when there is rain, heavy cloud cover or fog, etc. For one night workshops we are flexible on the dates — for instance if the weather is not cooperating on a Friday then we’ll try for Saturday, and vice versa.
 Ultimately we will keep to the scheduled workshop times as much as possible and go out shooting unless a safety issue arises.
-Even if the viewing conditions aren’t optimal we promise you will come away from our workshops with the skills listed above to capture the night sky like a pro!
+Even if the viewing conditions aren’t optimal we promise you will come away from our workshops with the skills listed above to capture the night sky like a pro.

 All of our workshops have the investment amount listed per participant.
 We always offer an Alumni discount of 20% if you've taken a previous workshop with Taylor Photography.
 If you have a friend or significant other who would like to attend the workshop but not participate, they will still need to register as a participant by paying 50% of the investment amount and sign the required acknowledgement of risk form before we head out into the field.
 It is important that we have an accurate headcount for each workshop.
 Please contact us with any questions.

 A non-refundable 50% deposit is required to reserve a spot or you may pay in full.
 The full balance is due 60 days before the scheduled workshop date in most cases or your reservation will be subject to cancellation.